Wishing you knew more about Aboriginal culture? Search no more.

 - Joe Aliminidjin Rootsey was one of the first Indigenous people in Queensland to be recognised as a contemporary artist in the 1950s.
 He was then promoted as the 'second Namatjira'.
 In 1958 the Wuriingu man took classes at an art school.
 Joe died 1963 aged only 45 from tuberculosis .

-- John Mawurndjul is a Kuninjku man from Mumeka, Western Arnhem Land, NT, and considered Australia's "premier bark painter" and "one of our greatest artists of all time". who learned his painting skills from his father-in-law.
+- John Balang Mawurndjul is a Kuninjku man from Mumeka and Maningrida, Western Arnhem Land, NT, and considered Australia's "premier bark painter" and "one of our greatest artists of all time". who learned his painting skills from his father-in-law.
 'Balang' is his skin name.
 He is one of the most experimental bark painters of his region and takes inspiration from mardayin, the local ceremonies.
 Besides painting he does carving, weaving and batik.
 His works are famous for their meticulous attention to detail and very fine rarrk (crosshatching) technique, often depicting the rainbow serpent (Ngalyod).
 Mawurndjul is the first Australian artist to present a retrospective at two major European museums.
-His work has won him several prizes and been shown all over the world including New York, Japan, Switzerland and Paris.
+His work has won him several prizes and been shown all over the world including New York, Japan, Switzerland, Germany and Paris.